Article by: Erin Myers

 With these simple tips, you can always ensure that you make time for the Lord in your day.
 And no matter if you can spend six minutes or sixty, those minutes given daily can add up to big benefits over a lifetime.

 Are you longing for more peace and joy in your daily life?
 Do you crave a deep, sustaining relationship with your Creator?
 Join us for our free Summer Bible study entitled, “It Is Well: A 6-Week Study Inspired by Beloved Hymns.”
-Reserve your spot today, and the first devotional will arrive in your inbox on July 6, 2020.
+Reserve your spot today, and the first devotional will arrive in your inbox tomorrow morning.